prodo-dev/plz/README.md

 _Say the magic word._

-_Plz_ is a job runner targeted at running highly intensive data processing jobs as simply, systematically, tidily and cheaply as possible.
+_Plz_ (pronounced "please") is a job runner targeted at running highly intensive data processing jobs as simply, systematically, tidily and cheaply as possible.

 At Prodo.AI, we use Plz to train our PyTorch-based machine learning models.